aiekick/VdbWriter/README.md

 # VdbWriter

-VdbWriter is a specficic and limited writer for openvdb.
+VdbWriter is a specific and limited writer for openvdb.

-He is absed on https://github.com/jangafx/simple-vdb-writer
+He is based on https://github.com/jangafx/simple-vdb-writer

 ## App